Safeguarding

 Introduction

-The Diocese of Carlisle is committed to safeguarding children, young people and adults and our aim is to create protective and supportive environments where all people, and especially those who may be vulnerable, are able to worship and pursue their faith journey in safety.
+The Diocese of Carlisle is committed to safeguarding children, young people and vulnerable adults.
+Our aim is to create a healthy safeguarding culture where our protective and supportive environments enable all people to worship and pursue their faith journey in safety.

 Joanna Van Lachterop